 Each year, 100 places are available under this scheme, allowing young citizens of Vietnam to stay in New Zealand for up to 12 months.
-There are no places remaining under this scheme for the 2012/2013 quota.
-Further places will become available in July 2013.

 Note: An applicant’s proficiency in English is deemed to be at least functional if they produce evidence of an International English Language Testing System (IELTS) showing they achieved an average level of 4.5 over the four components of the test.
 The IELTS certificate must be no more than two years old at the time the application is lodged.